 In total, 5 CAMPOD dives were made in Wüst Location 2 (Table 1).
 Of these three were upslope transects starting on the slope at 708-890m and approaching the main plateau from the southwest, west and north, reaching plateau depths of around 600m.
-The remaining 2 dives were transect up the slopes of two central summit knolls, i.e. the shallowest points of the seamount.
+The remaining 2 dives were transects up the slopes of two central summit knolls, i.e. the shallowest points of the seamount.

 On the lower western slope at 775 to 755 m the sandy and gravelly sediment formed large sharply crested dunes, in subareas rippled dunes.
 Further up the slope, hard substrate occurred and appeared as a mixture of consolidated coral framework (sheets, broken up fragments) and coral rubble (Fig. 22).
-Corals were common at depths shallower than 740m and comprised whip-like gorgonians, black corals (antipatharia), and scattered small colonies of scleractinians, but on neither of the slopes did the corals form 'gardens' or reefs.
+Corals were common at depths shallower than 740m and comprised whip-like gorgonians, black corals (antipatharia), and scattered small colonies of scleractinians.
+On neither of the slopes did the corals form 'gardens' or reefs, but the abundance was high compared with that on the previous seamounts.
 Counts along the transects are shown in Figure 24.
 Gorgonians increased up the slope, but seemed to reach a maximum and then declined towards the summits.
 Abundance was highest on the southern slope.
 The scleractinians, probably mostly Enallopsammia rostrata, also increased in density up the slopes, but then declined towards the summit.
 Many colonies were yellow, i.e. live colonies, or white.
 On the northern slope the first live scleractinians appeared at about 850m, on the southern slope at around 700m, and to the west at 730m, but in all cases colonies were scattered and few compared with the widespread coral rubble and consolidated coral framework.
 Exposed bedrock was not common.